 - 1. Oriented students to the problems - 2.
 Grouping the students into small group discussion - 3.
 Motivated the students to solve the problems - 4.
 Aid the students to present the solution in front of the class - 5.
 Evaluate the process and the strategies use in solving the problem

-PBL has succeeded in improving mathematical understanding [10].
-PBL also succeeded in improving mathematical understanding and mathematical representation ability of middle secondary school students [11], and improving mathematical reasoning [12].
+PBL has succeeded in improving mathematical address and improving mathematical understanding and mathematical representation ability of middle secondary school students [11], and improving mathematical reasoning [12].

 2.3.
 Mathematical Problem Solving